A Definitive Guide to Business Registration Number in Hong Kong

 How to Get a Business Registration Number in HK

-IRD allows a one-stop service where a person can make single application to incorporate their company with the Companies Registry and obtain business registration.
+IRD allows a one-stop service where a person can make a single application to incorporate their company with the Companies Registry and obtain business registration.

-You also need to indicate if the business name is different from the company name, the nature and description of your business, the date of commencement of operations, and whether you want a certificate valid for three years or one year.
+Indicate if the business name is different from the company name, the nature and description of your business, the date of commencement of operations, and whether you want a certificate valid for three years or one year.

 You can fill out Form IRBR 37, pay the applicable fees, and submit it within a month of starting your business operations.
 You can submit the form in person to the Business Registration Office or apply online on the e-Tax portal.